 Skip to main content

-The Replicas CLI provides SSH access, VS Code integration, port tunneling, file syncing, and replica management for workspaces.
+The Replicas CLI provides SSH access, VS Code integration, and replica management for workspaces.

 For Coding Agents: If you’re using coding agents like Claude Code or OpenCode, the CLI is the recommended way to interact with Replicas.
 Coding agents tend to perform better with bash commands than MCP integrations.
 The CLI provides the same functionality as the Replicas MCP through familiar command-line operations.